 Trout Fishing Ditches

-There are a handful of ditches in the area that were left behind many years ago when the farming boom jot southern Portage County.
+There are a handful of ditches in the area that was left behind many years ago when the farming boom hit southern Portage County.
 Vast areas of wetlands were drained for their fertile soils.
 Left behind, were 6 ditches that flow in a parallel fashion east to west.
 These ditches are fed by cool groundwater and nowadays provide a home for stocked Brook Trout.
 The ditches are not your typical trout streams but they do provide some fishing action.

 There are even more trout streams in the area and all can be found on the DNR's website.